Hardware and eNB / gNB Service Check

 Hardware and eNB / gNB Service Checks:

-- If phone doesn't connect try to reboot it
+- If phone doesn't connect try the following:

 - Go to core-network service, get the iperf3 server IP and port in the connection parameters